itspangler/plaintext-workflow/02_writing/plaintext-workflow.md

 ### 2.3.3.
 Install Atom using Homebrew

-Here's where it gets fun.
-All you need to do to install Atom is type into your terminal:
+And now, the payoff -- all you need to do to install Atom is type into your terminal:

 `brew install --cask atom`